-- Collection of reading materials, articles, and other resources based on Open-Sourced texts are be posted on this course's D2L site at: https://myclass.gprc.ab.ca/d2l/home - Additional option: In general, it should be sufficient if you acquired a copy of Hergenhahn, B. R., Olson, M. H., & Cramer, K. (2003).
+- Hergenhahn, B. R., Olson, M. H., & Cramer, K. (2003).
 An Introduction to Theories of Personalities (Canadian Edition).
 Pearson Education Canada Inc., Toronto, Ontario, Canada.
-The 2011 8th American edition of the Theories of Personality is also sufficient.
+The 2020 (9th American edition) of the Theories of Personality is also sufficient. - Collection of reading materials, articles, and other resources based on Open-Sourced texts will be posted to this course's D2L site at: https://myclass.gprc.ab.ca/d2l/home

-DELIVERY MODE(S): Lectures, Discussions, & Video Conference
+DELIVERY MODE(S): Lectures and Discussions